mrabenhorst/AdHoc-Pathfinder/README.md

 ####Is it the shortest path?
 Yes and No. It CAN be.
 For performance reasons, AHP is not designed to always return the shortest path - rather, a path that fits the requirements.
 However, different Heuristics will be available so the user can balance performance->accuracy as needed.

+####Projects powered by AHP:
+ * Fangs and Claws

+If your project uses AHP, please message me (Kivak) on the Unity forums and I will add it to the list.

 ###Contributions and Donations
 Rather than charging for AHP, I have decided to offer it for free.
 However, AHP's development is powered by coffee.
 Donations of any size are welcome to contribute to the coffee fund - which means more improvements, faster, and an overall better piece of code!
 If AHP helped your project or you wish to support this project, I would be very grateful for your donation in support.
 Thank you ahead of time! :)